 This is the way I explored all the highlights on Siargao Island.

 You can pick up a daily rental in General Luna for 250-350 pesos.
 Remember you'll always need to barter to get a fair price.

 The drive to the rock pools takes about 40 minutes, following the Dapa-General Luna Road past the awesome palm tree viewpoint and down the famous palm tree road.
 When you get to the intersection at the Siargao Eagles's Statue, turn right onto the Siargao Circumferential Road.

-Follow this past the famous coconut tree swing on Maasin River and past the Tayangban Cave Pool.
+Follow this past the famous coconut tree swing on the Maasin River and past the Tayangban Cave Pool.
 Soon after, the road gets a little winding as it wraps around the mangrove coves down to Pilar Port.
-Continue on and soon you’ll arrive at the Magpupungko Rock Pools.
-There’s a sign here which reads: “Magpupungko White Beach”.
+Continue on and soon you'll arrive at the Magpupungko Rock Pools.
+There's a sign here that reads: "Magpupungko White Beach".

 Tip: Siargao Island is an adventure playground!
 If you're planning to rent motorbikes, I highly recommend travel insurance by WorldNomads.
 I swear by them as they are one of the only companies offering adventure insurance with cover for things like motorbikes.

 What to Expect at Magpupungko Rock Pools Siargao

 As soon as you arrive on the white-sand Magpupungko Beach, you'll want to walk over to the left (north) side, where you'll spot the famous rock pools.
 There's one main pool at Magpupungko, which is actually split in two.
 The average depth is around 2-3 meters.